-Results 1–10 of 43 for "Curriculum"X related to "Bring communities together" Refine Your Search Refine Your Search TopicEducation (44)Learning & memory (9)Children (6)HIV & AIDS (6)Race (3) 7 more... [+] Schizophrenia (2)Bullying (1)Emotional health (1)Personality (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)Puente, Antonio E. (2)Bernstein, Douglas A. (1)Bowleg, Lisa (1) 27 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Engle, T. L. (1)Fantino, Bernadette (1)Fernald, L. D. Jr. (1)Fernald, P. S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Jenkins, James (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Maitland, Laura (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 43 Previous 1 2 3 ...
+Results 1–10 of 43 for "Curriculum"X related to "Bring communities together" Refine Your Search Refine Your Search TopicEducation (36)Children (6)HIV & AIDS (6)Learning & memory (5)Race (3) 7 more... [+] Schizophrenia (2)Bullying (1)Emotional health (1)Personality (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorDwyer, Carol (2)Puente, Antonio E. (2)Benjamin, Ludy T. Jr. (1)Bernstein, Douglas A. (1)Bowleg, Lisa (1) 22 more... [+] Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Engle, T. L. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)Moffett, Mary Margaret (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Stierhem, Carolyn (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 43 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 2.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 3.Activity 2.1: Short-Term MemoryThe immediate memory span, which represents STM storage capacity, can be operationally defined as the maximum number of items that one can recall perfectly after one presentation.Curriculum 4.Activity 1.1: The Muller-Lyer IllusionA variation on this popular illusion involving arrows of varying lengths uses a sliding ruler.Curriculum 5.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 6.Lesson 4: RetrievalA lesson on reconstructive memory, context, state-dependent memory and eyewitness testimony.Curriculum 7.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 10.Handout 3Third version of the background of dreamer Doris, a married woman living in a Chicago condominium.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 6.Handout 3Third version of the background of dreamer Doris, a married woman living in a Chicago condominium.Curriculum 7.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 8.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 9.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 10.Activity 5.1: Promoting Greater Understanding of Abnormal BehaviorStudies indicate that in cultures and communities that provide work opportunities for individuals with schizophrenia the rate of improvement in those individuals is statistically significant.
 Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 43 for "Curriculum"X related to "Bring communities together"